profanity-im/profanity-plugins/README.md

 Jenkins plugin
 --------------

-The jenkins plugin monitors builds at a jenkins server and notifies of build status changes, builds may be triggered, logs viewed, and jobs opened using the systems browser.
+The jenkins plugin monitors builds at a jenkins server and notifies of build status changes, builds may be triggered, logs viewed, and jobs opened using the system's default browser.

 ![alt tag](http://www.boothj5.com/jenkins-plugin.png)